 Q: Where is my Hytale world saved?

 A: Singleplayer worlds are in %appdata%\Hytale\UserData\Saves\ on Windows.
-Server worlds are in the universe/worlds/ folder.
+Server worlds are in the universe/worlds/ folder on the server itself.

 Q: Does Hytale have cloud saves?